Karen Pritzker: Philanthropy

-Karen Pritzker is president and director of The Seedlings Foundation.
-The Seedlings Foundation, founded in 2002, has awarded millions of dollars in grants, catalyzing advancements in medical research, social services, job retraining for adults, affordable housing, and online news sites dedicated to local, factual, ad-free reporting.
+Pritzker is president and director of The Seedlings Foundation, founded in 2002, which has given millions of dollars in grants to catalyze advancements in medical research, social services, job retraining, affordable housing, and online news sites dedicated to local, factual, ad-free reporting.
 Pritzker and her husband donated $20 million to the Yale University School of Medicine. (including $3 million to endow a professorship); $5 million to Teach for America; $1.5 million to the Michael J. Fox Foundation for Parkinson's Research, in honor of her father who had Parkinson's disease.
 In 2007, Pritzker donated $1 million to build a new visitor center at the Treblinka concentration camp.
 Pritzer funded a new website named Truth in Advertising (TinA), tina.org, that provides information about incidents of false advertising.
 She is on the board of directors of Grameen America, a nonprofit that offers low-cost microloans to women below the poverty line, as well as Grameen PrimaCare, which provides affordable health care for immigrant women.

-The My Hero Project

 Pritzker co-founded The My Hero Project with Rita Stern Milch and Jeanne Meyers in 1995.
 The purpose of the effort is to "celebrate the best of humanity and empowers young people to realize their own potential to effect positive change in the world".

 Personal life

-She was married to Daniel Mark Schwartz, with whom she had two daughters.
-She then married to Michael Vlock, with whom she had two more children.
+Pritzker was married to Daniel Mark Schwartz, with whom she has two daughters.
+She then married to Michael Vlock, with whom she has two more children.
 Her husband died in September 2017.
 She lives in Branford, Connecticut.